Farzad-R/LLM-Zero-to-Hundred/WebGPT/README.md

 # Function calling and addressing the LLM knowledge cut-off with real-time web search using GPT models

-Introducing **WebGPT**, a powerful tool enabling users to pose questions that require internet searches.
+**WebGPT** is a powerful tool enabling users to pose questions that require internet searches.
 Leveraging GPT models:
 * It identifies and executes the most relevant given Python functions in response to user queries.
 * The second GPT model generates responses by combining user queries with content retrieved from the web search engine.
 * The user-friendly interface is built using Streamlit